 New Year reveller Harry Pitman, 16, killed in ‘blink of an eye’, court told

-The teenager died after a ‘playfight’ turned to tragedy, the jury at the Old Bailey was told.
+The teenager died after a ‘playfight’ turned to tragedy, an Old Bailey heard.

 Support truly